pavlakis/vagrant-ansible-generic/README.md

 # Steps 1 - 4

-Follow steps 1 - 4 to configure a generated template from Phansible.com to (commits on each step):
+Follow branches step1 - 4 to configure a generated template from Phansible.com to (commits on each step):

 ### (step1)